tomasalmeida/tomasalmeida.github.io/content/posts/2021/01/debugging-aem-jar-in-intellij.md

 Now you can use shift + shift to open the search window (check the "Include non-project items").

+# Built-in alternatives

+[chrwal](https://github.com/chrwal) recommended via comment that an alternative that can be installed in Apache felix and provide everything to you directly is https://github.com/neva-dev/felix-search-webconsole-plugin.
+I never used it, but the screenshots are nice :-)

+---
-If you found any error or want to help me to improve this article, please [comment the pull request](https://github.com/tomasalmeida/tomasalmeida.github.io/pull/3)
+If you found any error or want to help me to improve this article, please [comment the pull request](https://github.com/tomasalmeida/tomasalmeida.github.io/pull/3).